Javatpoint Logo

 Rabindranath Tagore

-In 1880 Tagore returned to Bengal and had been publishing his poems, novels and short stories regularly.
-Tagore got married in 1883 to Mrinalini Devi, who was just 10 years old at that time.
-Later they had five children, but only three of them could survive.
 The period of 1891-95 is known as the Sadhana period of Tagore's life.
-These years are the most productive years as he wrote most of the stories of the three volumes of "Galpaguchchha" (84 stories).
-In these stories, he portrayed the pathetic condition and poverty of rural Bengal.
+These years are the most productive as he wrote most of the stories of the three volumes of "Galpaguchchha" (84 stories).
+In these stories, he portrayed rural Bengal's pathetic condition and poverty.
 In 1998 Tagore joined his family in ancestral estates in Shelaidaha (now part of Bangladesh).
 There Tagore owned a boat named Padma, also known as Budgerow.
 It was a luxurious family barge.

 Rabindranath Tagore